Why am I putting on Weight? And WHY is it so HARD to take it off?

-Estrogen is another on of the hormonal imbalances that affect weight loss and can occur at any age.
+Estrogen imbalance can occur at any age.
 If the ratio of estrogen to progesterone (more estrogen, not enough progesterone) is off, a condition called Estrogen Dominance occurs.
 It is also possible to have deficient estrogen levels and still have Estrogen Dominance if progesterone levels are very low.

 The adrenal glands are particularly vulnerable to candida toxins and react by producing even more cortisol which establishes a pattern of storing body fat rather than using it for energy.

-We offer informed discussions about ways to obtain higher quality sleep based on your lab results and symptoms to help find solutions specific to your needs.
+We offer informed discussions about ways to get higher-quality sleep based on your lab results and symptoms, and we help you find solutions specific to your needs.

-If you are struggling with weight issues, we can give you answers and offer solutions so that you are able to restore your health and live a vibrant life again.
-Our appointments with you last an hour so that we’re able to provide you with quality support, guidance, and the tools you need in order to succeed.
+If you are struggling with weight issues, we can give you answers and offer solutions so you can restore your health and live a vibrant life again.
+Our appointments with you last an hour so we can provide you with quality support, guidance, and the tools you need to succeed.

 For more information about Hormone Balancing, click here.